 If European hornets feel threatened, they will become aggressive.

+Though hornet stings are usually not lethal, they are painful and frequently signal that there is a hive nearby.
 Their stings can cause an allergic reaction with symptoms like:

 - Dry hacking

 - Constriction of the throat or chest